tpgml2612/CV/index.md

   * <a href="https://tpgml2612.github.io/CV/courselist" target="_blank">Course List</a>

 ## Daejeon Science High School for the Gifted 2015/03 ~ 2018/02
-  * Rewarded certificate for an exemplary graduate from the superintendent of education
+  * Awarded certificate for an exemplary graduate from the superintendent of education
   * Thesis: (Will be updated)

 <br/>